B.A., cum laude, English, Xavier University of Louisiana

 LL.M., The George Washington University Law School

-Professor Greene is also actively engaged in myriad communities; she is the Secretary of the American Association of Law Schools Section on Women in Legal Education and an Executive Committee member of the American Association of Law Schools Section on Employment Discrimination.
-Since entering the academy, she has continuously served on the Executive Committee of the National Bar Association Law Professors Division, Executive Planning Committee of the Southeast/Southwest People of Color Legal Scholarship Conference among a number of national, regional, and local academic and bar committees.
-For her commitment to civil rights history and advocacy, Professor Greene was also designated a member of the Birmingham Civil Rights Institute Freedom Sisters Exhibit Local Committee of Honor.
+Professor Greene is also actively engaged in myriad communities.
+She is: the Secretary of the American Association of Law Schools (AALS) Section on Women in Legal Education; an Executive Committee member of the AALS Section on Employment Discrimination; and a Board Member for the American Civil Liberties Union (ACLU) of Alabama.
+Since entering the academy, Professor Greene has continuously served on the Executive Committee of the National Bar Association Law Professors Division, Executive Planning Committee of the Southeast/Southwest People of Color Legal Scholarship Conference among a number of national, regional, and local academic and bar committees.
+For her commitment to civil rights history and advocacy, she was also designated a member of the Birmingham Civil Rights Institute Freedom Sisters Exhibit Local Committee of Honor.

 A native of Columbia, South Carolina, Professor Greene graduated cum laude from Xavier University of Louisiana with an Honors Distinction in English and a double minor in African American Studies and Spanish.
 Professor Greene graduated from Tulane University Law School.
 Professor Greene also earned a Masters of Law degree from the George Washington University Law School where her areas of scholarly focus were comparative slavery and race relations law in the Americas and the Caribbean and employment discrimination law.
 Following graduation from Tulane, she was employed with the Capitol Hill Consulting Group, a Washington D.C. lobbying firm, and Neel and Hooper, P.C. in Houston, Texas, a boutique labor and employment law firm specializing in the representation of management.